MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-set-the-style-of-tabs-for-a-multipage-and-a-tabstrip-control.md

 ---

-# How to: Set the Style of Tabs for a MultiPage and a TabStrip Control
+# Set the Style of Tabs for a MultiPage and a TabStrip Control

 The following example uses the  **Style** property to specify the appearance of the tabs in **[MultiPage](../../../api/Outlook.multipage.md)** and **[TabStrip](../../../api/Outlook.tabstrip.md)**.
 This example also demonstrates using a  **[Label](../../../api/Outlook.label.md)**.
 The user chooses a style by selecting an  **[OptionButton](../../../api/Outlook.optionbutton.md)**.